jryzkns/Loss/README.md

 - render() is the drawing call to make. `love.graphics.translate()` to the point where you want to begin then call render.
 - the parameters are passed in in this order: `render(path,size,angle,iteration,rules)`

+## a note on usage
+- rendering L system constructs can take up to over 100 calls easily, which is very expensive if it is called on every flip.
+- It is recommended to draw to a canvas at initialization and then draw the canvas at each flip instead.

 jryzkns 2018